felixlu/awesome-stars/topics.md

 ## dsh-plugin

 - [ruvnet/ruflo](https://github.com/ruvnet/ruflo) - 🌊 The original agent harness.
 Deploy intelligent multi-player swarms, coordinate autonomous workflows, and build conversational AI systems.
 Features adaptive memory, self-learning intelligence, federa
-- [Nagi-ovo/voyager](https://github.com/Nagi-ovo/voyager) - Enhancement suite for Gemini, AI Studio, Claude & ChatGPT — plus a prompt manager for any websites, DeepSeek Harness included. / 面向 Gemini、AI Studio、Claude 与 ChatGPT 的增强套件；其中的提示词管理器可用于任意网站，如 DeepSeek
+- [Nagi-ovo/voyager](https://github.com/Nagi-ovo/voyager) - Enhancement suite for Gemini, AI Studio, Claude, ChatGPT & DeepSeek — plus a prompt manager for any website, DeepSeek Harness included. / 面向 Gemini、AI Studio、Claude、ChatGPT 与 DeepSeek 的增强套件；其中的提示词管理器可
 - [Tencent/WeKnora](https://github.com/Tencent/WeKnora) - Open-source LLM knowledge platform: turn raw documents into a queryable RAG, an autonomous reasoning agent, and a self-maintaining Wiki.
 - [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is an open-source AI + no-code platform for building business systems fast.
 Instead of generating everything from scratch, AI works on top of production-proven infrastructure and a WYSIWYG no
 - [YaoApp/yao](https://github.com/YaoApp/yao) - ✨ All your agents and workspaces in one place, on every device you own.
 Track tasks on a board, accessible from desktop, mobile, browser, or API.
 Self-hosted.